 Nofollow links, on the other hand, tell the search engine just the opposite.
 They instruct Google not to follow the link, and not to consider the linked site in their page ranking algorithms.
 The purpose of the nofollow link was to combat the uptick in manipulative links that spammy websites were using to increase their page ranking.

 Google's stance on nofollow links is that they provide no real SEO value.
 But that is not entirely true, and in the wake of Penguin and Panda, the nofollow link has become a powerful little tool when in the hands of a savvy SEO.

 Nofollow = No SEO Value?

 Moreover, nofollow links help to build diversity within your link profile.
 Something that Google wants to see, and recommends to all webmasters and SEOs.
-A website with an abundance of dofollow links, and an absence of nofollow links, looks unnatural, and will likely get flagged by the search bots.
+A website with an abundance of dofollow links, and an absence of nofollow links, look unnatural, and will likely get flagged by the search bots.

 You should also keep in mind that many websites pass on nofollow links by default, and the majority of social media links are all nofollow.

 The True Value of Nofollow Links